nhtnhanbn/nhtnhanbn.github.io/monash/msa25.md

 The Party in the MSA President statement also supports boat cruises, which were [banned](/demise) late last year by the autonomous Clubs & Societies division of the MSA.

+On social media, Change recently announced a policy to trial offering students a free drink after their exams from Sir John's Bar.
+This prompted suggestions that the policy was inspired by Party in the MSA's core more beers policy platform.
+Change's announcement came two weeks after Party in the MSA released a wide-ranging drinks policy.

 Change policies include
 - Expanding 24/7 Matheson Library areas
 - Free food programmes including free breakfast every weekday